 The company was develop and nurtured by their years of experience which is benchmark in LG Standards overseas.

-The company has a Professional Degree in Refrigeration and Airconditioning Technology in SLSU Philippines and currently work as Production Manager in LG-Electronics Air conditioner Manufacturing Plant in Riyadh, Kingdom of Saudi Arabia having 12 years of experience in AC Production for both Residential Air conditioners, Commercial Air conditioners and Air Handling Units up to present.
+The company has a Professional Degree in Refrigeration and Airconditioning Technology in Southern Luzon State University Philippines and work as Production Manager in LG-Electronics Air conditioner Manufacturing Plant in Riyadh, Kingdom of Saudi Arabia having 14 years of experience in AC Production for both Residential Air conditioners, Commercial Air conditioners and Air Handling Units.